Imam-Abubakar/2048-Number-Tile/README.md

 - CSS3
 - Javascript

-Feel free to contribute to the project and don't forget to leave a star.
+Feel free to contribute to the project.